4.5. Queue Mode

 • queue_mode_enabled = true — Enables Queue Mode.

-• queue_mode_timeout_ms = 5000 – Specifies how long after last exchange with the LwM2M Server Anjay Lite will switch to offline mode.
+• queue_mode_timeout_ms = 5000 — Specifies how long after last exchange with the LwM2M Server Anjay Lite stays online before switching to offline mode

 It is recommended not to modify queue_mode_timeout_ms.
 It is set to a lower value here only to demonstrate faster transitions to offline mode.
 However, setting this parameter can be advantageous when you are willing to trade reliability for energy savings.

 If not set manually, queue_mode_timeout_ms defaults to MAX_TRANSMIT_WAIT, a value defined by the CoAP protocol.
 This parameter represents the maximum time a sender waits for an acknowledgment or reset of a confirmable CoAP message before giving up.
-Therefore, if we shorten this interval, retransmissions – and, in the case of a drastic reduction, even the original messages – sent by the LwM2M Server may not reach the LwM2M Client.
+Shortening the interval can cause retransmissions — or, if reduced drastically, even the original messages — sent by the LwM2M Server to never reach the LwM2M Client.

 For the default transmission parameters, MAX_TRANSMIT_WAIT is equal to 93 seconds.